 Wills and revocable trusts are beneficial planning documents used to pass someone’s property and assets to beneficiaries after the owner’s death.
-However, there are very distinct differences between a will and a trust.
+While both wills and trusts serve the purpose of transferring your assets to loved ones, they operate very differently and offer distinct advantages depending on your goals.

 When a will is administered, it must go through the court system and becomes a matter of public record.
 Anyone could gain access to the court record and possibly see the names associated with the case.